snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 The `schema` query parameter containing the schema you want to validate.

-For now, only the `jsonschema` format is supported, but more should be supported in the future.
+For now, only the `jsonschema` format is supported, but additional schema formats such as JSON Table and Avro will be supported in the future.

-Similarly to a POST request, if the validation fails you will receive the following response:
+Similarly to a `POST` request, if the validation fails you will receive the following response:

 {% highlight json %}